• Skip to primary navigation

 Add mustard seeds and curry leaves to warm oil and allow to sizzle.
 Once they begin to splutter, add sliced onions and fry till lightly browned.
 Add tomatoes, garlic, chilli powder, turmeric and salt, and cook for 5-6 minutes till tomatoes pulp.
 Add tamarind extract and stir to blend well.
 Add water and green chillies, and cook covered for 15-20 minutes.

 This curry base would go extremely well with chicken, fish, and almost any vegetable.
-A variation on this recipe can be seen here – Hot & Sour Chicken Curry
+A variation on this recipe can be seen here – Hot & Sour Fish Curry

 These are just a few guidelines and examples to help you understand the versatility of Indian cuisine.
 By all means, trust your instinct and experiment flavours with love with those new to you, and you never know; you may just create a masterpiece!